 Two Public Cemeteries are located in North Hartland where many early settlers and their families are interred.
 Click below for details:

-Most of the day to day needs of goods, services and education for these early settlers of North Hartland were provided from these small population centers for several decades until the Village eventually became the business, religious, educational and political center of Hartland.
+These hearty early settlers of North Hartland were mostly self-sustainable raising their own crops and livestock on their homesteads to provide for their families.
+Their occasional need for raw goods, supplies, services and education were typically provided from the small population centers for several decades until the Village eventually became the business, religious, educational and political center of Hartland.